thingsdb/ThingsDocs/v0/content/collection-api/set.md

 ---

 Returns a new empty [set](../../data-types/set).
-If an array is given, then all items in the given array must be or type `thing` and a new set is returned based on the given things.
-Instead of an array, it is also possible to provide things comma separated.
+If an array is given, then all items in the given array must be of type `thing` and a new set is returned based on the given things.
+Instead of an array, it is also possible to provide one thing or multiple comma-separated things.

 This function does *not* generate an [event](../../overview/events).